This Tomato Confit Bruschetta with Ricotta & Basil Pesto is loaded with Italian flavors, super simple to prepare, and makes the perfect party food!

-- 1 tsp demerara sugar
+- 1 teaspoon demerara sugar

-- Extra-virgin olive oil
+- 3 tablespoon extra-virgin olive oil

-- ½ tsp high-quality balsamic vinegar
+- ½ teaspoon high-quality balsamic vinegar

-- sea salt ( I used Maldon sea salt flakes) & black pepper
+- sea salt and freshly-cracked black pepper

-- 150gr (5oz) basil pesto
+- 150 g basil pesto

 - Arrange the cherry tomatoes and grated garlic on a baking dish and tuck thyme sprigs around.
 Drizzle generously with olive oil, sprinkle with sugar and season with salt & pepper to taste.
 Add the balsamic vinegar and toss gently to coat.

-- Bake at 130C/260F until tomatoes are wrinkly but not all have burst, abut 1-1/2 to 2 hours.
+- Bake at 130C/260F until tomatoes are wrinkly but not all have burst, abut 1-½ to 2 hours.